What is the definition of Decision Making Process?

-In the professional aspect, for example, one of the parameters that distinguish a junior employee and this manager is the ability to make decisions.
+In the professional aspect, for example, one of the parameters that distinguish a junior employee, and the manager is the ability to make decisions.

 During my career, I met quite a few brilliant employees in their fields.
 Employees were able to progress on their career steps, but at the moment of truth, they did not know how to make decisions that affect other people.

-The easiest decision-making method I have used in many years (I used it when I was in a dilemma about buying an apartment) or in the case of choosing a school for my son is to create a Weighted Decision Matrix.
+The easiest decision-making method I have used for many years is to create a Weighted Decision Matrix.

 You have a few job proposals that you are very deliberative about.
 Create a weighted decision matrix and write down some parameters that are very important to you in choosing a place of work.

-Here is a simple desicion matrix that gives you an order of options for making decisions and defining parameters that are important to you.
+Here is a simple decision matrix that gives you an order of options for making decisions and defining parameters that are important to you.

-With those desion matrix possible to calculate the right decision for you.
+With those design matrix possible to calculate the right decision for you.

-Here is example of the weighted decision matrix :
+Here is an example of the weighted decision matrix :

-As a result of each process will be much easier for you.
+As a result, each process will be much easier for you.